SwekeR-463/Image-Captioning/README.md

 ```

 ### Future Works(maybe)
-implementing the hard attention part <br>
+- [ ] implementing the hard attention part
-shifting to Distributed Data Parallel in [Pytorch](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html)<br>
+- [ ] shifting to Distributed Data Parallel in [Pytorch](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html)
-training on Flickr30k<br>
+- [ ] training on Flickr30k
-wrapping the model weights in FastAPI and deploying on aws or azure i.e. end2end making<br>
+- [ ] wrapping the model weights in FastAPI and deploying on aws or azure i.e. end2end making
-also playing around different hyperparameters for getting the best results<br>
+- [ ] also playing around different hyperparameters for getting the best results